makerdao/community/governance/polls/Ratification Poll - Governance Communications Core Unit Proposal Set, COM-001 - July 12, 2021.md

 ## Review

-The community may vote in this poll to express support or opposition to the Governance Communications Core Unit initial proposal set being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to the Governance Communications Core Unit being accepted and implemented in the Maker Protocol.

 ### MIP39c2-SP8: Governance Communications Core Unit, COM-001

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*MIP39c2-SP8 adds Core Unit COM-001: Governance Communications.*
+*The Governance Communications Core Unit performs a complementary set of resources and services that focus on MakerDAO’s informational accessibility and communication practices as a public organization.*

 Please review the links below to inform your position on this proposal before voting.
 * [Cannonical Proposal Version](https://github.com/makerdao/mips/blob/28fc911e12d2ca0681aada2fbb0b9d5bf46e1af8/MIP39/MIP39c2-Subproposals/MIP39c2-SP8.md)